2025/6

 x

-Season Tickets On April 3, 25/6 S/T prices were announced to general approval, esentially early bird (May 16 cut off) at last season's standard price and EA now a "Family Stand"
+Season Tickets On April 3, 2025/6 season ticket prices were announced to general approval, esentially early bird (May 16 cut off) at last season's standard price and EA now a "Family Stand".
+Later, matchday ticket prices were announced and showed no increase on last season.

-1. Small increase, but with NL / D2 unconfirmed, not bad, as last season, no details of match day tickets
+• Small increase, but with NL / D2 unconfirmed, not bad, as last season, no details of match day tickets were available.
+On July 20, the announcement of ticket sales for the Sutton game (August 9) suggested that day prices wee unchanged

 x x